zi-ang-liu/jb-machine_learning/machine_learning/contents/rl/mdp.md

 v_*(s) = \max_{a} \sum_{s', r} p(s', r | s, a) [r + \gamma v_*(s')]
 $$

 The Bellman optimality equation is a system of nonlinear equations.
 The solution to the system of equations is the optimal value function.
-For a finite MDP that has $n$ states, the system of equations has $n$ equations and $n$ unknowns.
+For a finite MDP with $n$ states, the system of equations has $n$ equations and $n$ unknowns.

 In addition, the Bellman optimality equation for the action-value function is: